theapache64/dex-diff/README.md

 <img alt="Twitter: theapache64" src="https://img.shields.io/twitter/follow/theapache64.svg?style=social" />
 </a>

+## ⚔️ Story

+On one fine Monday, when the Android Studio suggested to update my AGP version from `7.x.x` to `8.0.0` I did it without checking the release note (my mistake 🤦‍♂️).
+My build wend `SUCCESSFULL` and I installed the app.
+Everything was fine and the tests also were looking great.
+To see measure the performance impact, i created a `R8` enabled build, and that's when things started going CRAZY.
+The app didn't crash, but the behaviour of the completely changed and was acting super weird .
+You do one thing, and something else happens (For eg: you click on something and the app gets logout).
+The confusing part was "why it works well in debug mode but only release mode looks weird", and the only difference I see in these two builds are R8.
+Curious enough, i jumped into the release note and saw this particular line

 > A tool to compare two APK files at dex level

 ### ✨ Demo